mymashedpotatoes/Password-Generator/README.md

 My Password Generator

 The purpose of this code is that so someone can answer prompts and create a randomly generated password based on said prompts.
 Instead of having to think of a new one every time they can use this generator and make one.
-Each prompt adds more security to the password
+Each prompt adds more security to the password.

+Link to deployed application : https://mymashedpotatoes.github.io/Password-Generator/

 Here are some screenshots :
 ![Screenshot 2023-12-04 104813](https://github.com/mymashedpotatoes/Password-Generator/assets/145066673/49e7fe07-5e70-409c-b687-52c85c213ee7)